SpectacularCoder/cse-15l-lab-report-week1/lab1.md

 Here is a result of what running a command inside the terminal would yield, this is for the ls -a command
 ![Image](command1.png)
+What ls -a essentially does it look through all the files including files that are hidden.
+It also displays directories.
+This step is about learning how to utilize the terminal to source and find files inside your laptop and to search through your laptop to access certain directories to assist in project building.